mollypeot/notes/README.md

 2. `cd` to the directory where the notes are stored

-3. Type `git`.
-This will download all the updates to your computer.
+3. Type `git pull`.
+This will download all the updates to your computer!
+(Pretty cool, eh?)

 ###FAQ

 **What if I play with the code and break it?**

 That's okay!
 Do it!
 Play!
 Break!
 You can always get a fresh copy from our GitHub repo.
 Simply type:

 `git checkout filename`

 where filename is the file you messed up.